souravs17031999/opioner-backend/README.md

 _Rest API's have been designed using best practices which conveys the exact purpose of what each API does_

+_`Build-scripts` contains the useful scripts to be run on Jenkins CI/CD pipeline_

 ### SRS -
 #### 1.0 Introduction
 This document aims to describe and document the software requirements specification for our product - Taskly.